-3-1: The Impact of Critical Criminology on the Philosophical Views of Postmodernism
+I-3: The Impact of Critical Criminology on the Philosophical Views of Postmodernism

 Postmodern or eclectic criminology is also considered by most criminologists to be one of the perspectives of critical criminology, while some believe that critical criminology itself is a manifestation of postmodern views.
 The view of the first group is more due to the radical and extreme critical approach of postmodern criminology than to realized criminology and its historical order, but the opposite view is that postmodern criminology, although as it is expressed today, is criminology.
 Criticism has less history, but its theories are watered down by postmodernism.
-Born in the 1930s with Lacan's writings, critical criminology has also postmodernly rejecting acted in the achievements of investigative criminology (Najafi Aberandabadi and Golduzian, 2017, p.
+Born in the 1930s with Lacan's writings, critical criminology has also acted postmodernly in rejecting the achievements of investigative criminology (Najafi Aberandabadi and Golduzian, 2017, p.
 13).

-Critical criminologists (in general) and postmodern criminologists (in particular)

-believe that delinquency prevails in many societies due to the anti-human rights policies of the male government.
+criminologists Critical general) (in postmodern criminologists (in particular) believe that delinquency prevails in many societies due to the anti-human rights policies of the male government.
 Therefore, the real responsibility for this government lies with the men who commit repressive crimes against the citizens.
-In their view, real crime prevention will be achieved when governments recognize the four generations of human rights (including civil and political rights, economic, social, cultural rights, environmental rights and security) in the International Charter of Human Rights and Other international documents are provided to guarantee.
+In their view, real crime prevention will be achieved governments recognize when the four generations of human rights (including civil and political rights, economic, social, cultural rights, environmental rights and security) in the International Charter of Human Rights and Other international documents are provided guarantee.